dfinity/awesome-internet-computer/README.md

 - [Oisy](https://github.com/dfinity/oisy-wallet) - A novel Ethereum wallet that is hosted on the Internet Computer, is browser-based, fully on-chain, and secured by Chain-key cryptography and Internet Identity.
 - [Omnic](https://github.com/rocklabs-io/omnic) - Cross-chain messaging protocol to connect EVM-compatible chains via the Internet Computer.
 - [Orally](https://github.com/orally-network/oracle) - Cross-chain oracle factory built on HTTPS Outcalls and Chain-key ECDSA.
+- [Gitcoin Passport Client](https://github.com/vporton/passport-client-dfinity) - a sample app for securely retrieving Gitcoin Passport scores and store them into a DB.

 ## Internet of Things